Top 5 Web Design Trends for 2022

 The defining characteristics of digital neo-brutalism include unstyled HTML, plain backgrounds, and asymmetrical layouts.
 Unadorned computer fonts and untreated photos are also part of the neo-brutalist design framework.

 The overall effect of this approach is a stark, arresting atmosphere that demands user attention.
 It is restrained in character, but also bold and striking.
-That restraint is exactly what makes the content so bold, especially in comparison with the overwhelming, everything-and-the-kitchen-sink style of web design that is now experiencing rapid decline.
+That restraint is exactly what makes the content so bold, especially in comparison with the overwhelming, everything-and-the-kitchen-sink style of web development that is now experiencing rapid decline.

 4. Inclusive Content and Language